steveSK/game-of-goose/README.md

 ### in CLI interface ###

-First You need to Add players:
+To start to play, First you need to add players (minimum is 2):
 TO add player use command =>  `add player 'player'`

 After you added all players you can start the game: